apple/swift-internals/api-design-guidelines/index.md

    your API.
 {% endcomment %}

-* **Methods can share a base name** when they share the same basic meaning but operate on different types, or when they are in different domains.
+* **Methods can share a base name** when they share the same basic meaning or when they operate in distinct domains.

   {{expand}}
   {{detail}}